estheragbaje/React-Wars/README.md

 - Step 4: Identify Where Your State Should Live
 - Step 5: Add Inverse Data Flow

-3. Describe state.
+##3 Describe state.
 State is a JavaScript object that stores a component’s dynamic data and determines the component’s behaviour.
 Because state is dynamic, it enables a component to keep track of changing information in between renders and for it to be dynamic and interactive.
 State can only be used within a class component.
 When state changes, the component responds by re-rendering.

-4. Describe props.
+##4 Describe props.
 Props can best be defined as a way of passing data from component to component, basically from parent to child component.
 Props make components reusable by giving components the ability to receive data from the parent component in the form of props.
 Props can be used in two ways:

 - Functional component
 - Class component

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+##5 What are side effects, and how do you sync effects in a React component to state or prop changes?
+A side effect is anything that affects something outside the scope of the function being executed.
+Examples of side effects are: fetching data from an API, timers, logging, and manually manipulating the DOM.
+A side effect is something that can cause a component to return a different output for the same state and props.
+React offers us tools for managing side effects so we can avoid bugs and inconsistencies in our app.

 ## Project Set Up